scottbromander/aws_rds_course/README.md

 - Once a custom group has been created, you can edit it.
 Tons of options!
 And then you can assign it to new DB instances.
 - Option groups - Same deal, defaults cannot be editted.
 - `Add Option` - is a button available after you can highlight a box.
 Options are different and there are less of them than the parameters.

+## Amazon RDS and PostgreSQL

+- Note that AWS has version 12, but `homebrew` installs 13 as its default as of 1/1/21.
+- No configuration needed to export logs to CloudWatch if you check the log option.